Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Methodology

-For the reward function $\mathcal{R}$, the trip completion at each time step acts as the main component of our proposed method.
-The term $\epsilon(t)$ in the objective function $J_{\rm RL}$ in Equation (\ref{eq: J_RL}) acts as an additional term to build up redundancy in the system.
-Similar to the creation of the additional term in the state space, we create redundancy also through the calculation of the derivates, but instead of the derivatives of the vehicle accumulation, we calculate the derivatives of the traffic state.
-This creates a one-to-one correspondence between the derivatives of the vehicle accumulation and the derivatives of the traffic state.
-To explain this antifragile term in the reward, we summarize $\epsilon(t)$ as the sum of two terms, with $H(t)$ being an overall term representing the first derivative of the traffic state and $\Delta H(t)$ representing the second derivative:
+The last term $r_{\mathrm{red}, k}$ in the reward function functions as an additional term to build up redundancy in the system, resembling the buffer times in train scheduling \citep{corman_automated_2018}.
+In contrast to the fixed buffer times prevalent in routinized railway scheduling, we introduce a dynamic redundancy term that incorporates both first- and second-order derivatives and regional accumulation differences.
+This formulation specifically accounts for the constraints of real-world limited observability.
+Here, we summarize $r_{\mathrm{red}, k}$ as the sum of two terms $r_{\mathrm{red}, k} = H_k + \Delta H_k$ in discrete form, with $H_k$ being an overall term representing the first difference, and $\Delta H_k$ representing the second difference, which can be further expanded as: